Distributed Online Optimization for Multi-Agent Optimal Transport: Multi-agent implementation

-In this section, we present simulation results for multi-agent optimal transport in~$\real^2$, based on the the iterative multi-stage transport scheme~\eqref{eq:Kantorovich_duality_update_RV} (with~$c$ being the Euclidean metric and~$\epsilon = 0.02$), where the local estimates of the Kantorovich potential are computed by the distributed online algorithm~\eqref{eq:p-d_Kantorovich_discrete} with a step size~$\tau = 1$.
-We also present simulation results for the PDE-based transport~\eqref{eq:continuity} under the primal-dual flow~\eqref{eq:primal_dual_Lag_Kant_dual}.
+We now present numerical results for multi-agent optimal transport in~$\real^2$, based on the the stochastic process~\eqref{eq:Kantorovich_duality_update_RV} (with~$c$ being the Euclidean metric and~$\epsilon = 0.02$), where the local estimates of the Kantorovich potential are computed by the distributed online algorithm~\eqref{eq:p-d_Kantorovich_discrete} with a step size~$\tau = 1$, as outlined in Algorithm~\ref{alg:dist_opt_transport}.

-We considered a bivariate Gaussian distribution with covariance~$\Sigma = \left[ \right]$ and mean randomly chosen in~$[0,1]^2$ as the target probability measure, and~$N = 30$ agents for the transport.
-Figure~\ref{fig:voronoi} shows the agents along with the corresponding Voronoi partition of the domain, at three different stages (time instants~$k=0, 5, 10$) during the course of their transport.
+We chose as the target distribution the histogram of i.i.d. samples of a multimodal, bivariate Gaussian distribution (shown in grayscale in Figure~\ref{fig:voronoi}), and~$N = 100$ agents for the transport.
+Figure~\ref{fig:voronoi} shows the agents along with the corresponding Voronoi partition of the domain, at three different stages (time instants~$k=0, 50, 100, 300$) during the course of their transport.
 We observe that the agents are transported towards the target probability measure and that a quantization of the target measure is obtained.
 This is clarified further in Figure~\ref{fig:variance_plot}, as described below.

-As we had noted in the previous section, there exists a fundamental trade-off between optimality and an on-the-fly implementation of the distributed optimal transport.
+As we had noted in the previous section, there exists a fundamental trade-off between optimality and an online implementation of the distributed optimal transport.
 We sought to investigate the extent of this trade-off in simulation by running multiple iterations~$n$ of the primal-dual algorithm~\eqref{eq:p-d_Kantorovich_discrete} for every iteration of the transport~\eqref{eq:Kantorovich_duality_update_RV}.
 The underlying rationale is that the distributed computation is many times faster than the transport.
-Figure~\ref{fig:variance_plot} shows the rate of convergence (w.r.t. the variance in target mass~$\mu^*(\mathcal{V}_i)$ across the partition) for various values of~$n$.
-Figure~\ref{fig:3} is a plot of the net cost of transport w.r.t.~$n$.
+Figure~\ref{fig:variance_plot} shows the rate of convergence (w.r.t. the variance in target mass~$\mu^*(\mathcal{V}_i)$ across the partition) for~$n=1,10$.
+The randomness in Figure~\ref{fig:variance_plot} (as seen by the variation across trials and the $95\%$ confidence intervals) is partly due to the fact that the same initial distribution $\mu_0$ results in different samples across the trials, and the fact that the transport step~\eqref{eq:Kantorovich_duality_update_RV} doesn't yield a unique minimizer but the agents are allowed to sample any one of the minimizers within an $\epsilon$-ball.
+The numerical experiments were implemented in MATLAB R2023b on an Intel(R) Xeon(R) Platinum 8375C 2.90GHz CPU with $16$GB of RAM.
+The average runtime across $10$ independent runs of the experiment, for $k=400$ steps of the transport with $N=100$ agents, was $9.9$s.
+The average runtime for $n=20$ iterations of the distributed online primal-dual algorithm was $0.015$s.